 Nick’s initial discharge from the hospital turned out to be the first of eight hospital stays after his birth.
 Cardiologist John Berger, M.D., and pulmonologists including Maria Arroyo Marr, M.D., worked closely with the family to manage Nick’s recurring episodes of respiratory distress throughout his first year of life.
 But, just after his first birthday, the team decided that it was time for Nick to undergo open heart surgery to correct his atrial septal defect and hopefully resolve some of his breathing issues.
 His heart surgeon, Can Yerebakan, M.D., met with the family and carefully explained every step of the procedure beforehand.
 After he successfully closed the ASD, he visited the family every day in the Cardiac Intensive Care Unit (CICU) to check on Nick’s recovery.

 Though he faced a lot of hospital time and many challenges from the start, Nick has continued to grow and thrive.
 In spring 2020, he took his first steps and became a big brother to baby sister Bridget.
 During the summer of 2020, he went on his first beach vacation with family.
 In late August 2020 he had his final surgery for closure of the omphalocele and repair of his hernia.

 "The care provided by the nurses, doctors, surgeons, anesthesiologists, social workers, nutritionist, respiratory therapist, physical and occupational therapists, and so many others has been the very best," Kristen says.

-The family celebrated a huge win after his August 2020 surgery when they were able to remove oxygen supplies from their house and donate all their feeding (NG) tube supplies to other families in need.
+The family celebrated a huge win after his August 2020 surgery when they were able to remove oxygen supplies from their house and donate all their feeding (NG) tube supplies to other families experiencing material poverty.